The last in a series of meetings that GMDSI hosted on the groundwater regulatory framework was held on August 18th, 2022. This meeting (attended by 73

 GMDSI was particularly interested in the role that groundwater modelling plays in project approval and oversight.
-Regulators spoke frankly about this.
+Regulators and industry personnel spoke frankly about this.
 They informed us of what was working, and what was in need of improvement.
-They spoke about what they could do better, what proponents could do better, and what current modelling guidelines could do better.
-Some issues differed between jurisdictions; other issues were common to all.
+They spoke about what regulators could do better, what proponents could do better, and what current modelling guidelines could do better.
+Some issues differed between regulatory jurisdictions; other issues were common to all.

-The report addresses fourteen themes that were raised repeatedly during the meetings.
+The report on the regulator meetings addresses fourteen themes that were raised repeatedly during these meetings.
 A different section of the report is devoted to each theme.
 Each section is divided into two parts.
 The first part presents attendees’ viewpoints on the theme.
 The second part presents GMDSI’s perspective; this is intended to be a scientific perspective, with no value judgement implied other than a commitment to the scientific method.

 The report on the last meeting follows a similar format, but is shorter.
 It makes some observations on how implementation of the scientific method through simulation and data assimilation technology can alter not only scientific perspectives on environmental stewardship, but also cultural perspectives.
 It concludes with some recommendations on the contents of a possible guidance document that may assist regulators and project proponents in applying the scientific method to their important lines of work.